Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Throughput Capacity Equations

-Till now, we showed individual throughput calculations for TLOF pad, taxiway and gate systems considering them independently.
-The overall \verti 's throughput is limited by the minimum of the three systems as shown in equation~\eqref{eq tc verti}.
+Till now, we have shown individual throughput calculations for TLOF pad, taxiway and gate systems, considering them independently.
+The overall \verti 's throughput is limited by the minimum of the three systems as shown